cado-security/product-help/docs/cado/deploy/aws/performance-resiliency/aws-backups.md

 ![AWS Backup 4](/img/aws-backup-4.png)

-Next, **[restore](https://docs.aws.amazon.com/prescriptive-guidance/latest/backup-recovery/restore.html)** the Snapshot backup of your old Cado installation to a Volume in the same availability zone as your new Cado EC2 Instance.
+Next, **[restore](https://docs.aws.amazon.com/prescriptive-guidance/latest/backup-recovery/restore.html)** the Snapshot backup of your old Cado installation to a Volume in the same availability zone as your new / Forensic Acquisition and Investigation EC2 Instance.

 ![AWS Backup 5](/img/aws-backup-5.png)

 Then, simply **[attach](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html)** the restored Data Volume to your new Cado EC2 Instance and start it.

-### Deploying with a non-Cado owned AMI
+### Deploying with a non / Forensic Acquisition and Investigation owned AMI
-In order to prevent incorrect operation, the platform checks to confirm if the AMI is owned by Cado and will not start if this check fails, with the error "Cannot run Cado Response in a non-Cado Response image" in the logs.
-If you require running a non-Cado supplied AMI, please contact support for details on how to override this safety setting.
+In order to prevent incorrect operation, the platform checks to confirm if the AMI is owned by / Forensic Acquisition and Investigation and will not start if this check fails, with the error "Cannot run Cado Response in a non-Cado Response image" in the logs.
+If you require running a non / Forensic Acquisition and Investigation supplied AMI, please contact support for details on how to override this safety setting.